Privacy and cookies

 In sharing your personal information, we will ensure that your information is properly protected and used in accordance with this Notice.

 9 Will we transfer your personal information outside the UK?

 We may need to transfer your personal information outside the UK to countries where data protection laws may not provide the same level of protection as those in the European Economic Area.
 We shall ensure that any such transfers are lawful and that your personal information is kept secure.

 As a principle, we only keep your personal information for as long as it is needed for each of the purposes we have identified above.
-Usually, we will retain your information for up to seven years, unless there is an exceptional business purpose in which case this time period needs to be extended.
-If you would like further information about our retention procedures, please contact us using the details at section 19 of this Notice.
+If you would like further information about our retention procedures, please contact us using the details at section 18 of this Notice.

 Right to access your personal information: you may request access to a copy of your personal information.
 Please send all requests for access to us in writing.

 Right to withdraw consent: if you have given us consent to use your personal information to send you marketing, you can withdraw your consent at any time.

 Right to rectification: you may ask us to rectify any inaccurate information we hold about you.
 If you would like to update the personal information we hold about you, please contact us.

 Right to erasure: you may ask us to delete your personal information.
 If you would like us to delete the personal information we hold about you, please contact us, specifying why you would like us to delete your personal information.

 Right to portability: you may ask us to provide you with the personal information that we hold about you in a structured, commonly used, machine readable format, or ask for us to send such personal information to another data controller.